Julius Braunthal: Interwar period

 After the war Braunthal served as an Assistant Secretary of State for the newly established Republic of Austria from 1918 to 1920.

 A committed socialist, following his departure from government service Braunthal edited several socialist publications.
 He published the first article on Fascism entitled "Der Putsch der Fascisten" in Der Kampf, a theoretical monthly journal of the Socialist Party of Austria (SPÖ), in November 1922 shortly after March on Rome which was an organized mass demonstration and a coup d'état by Benito Mussolini's National Fascist Party.
 In 1924 Braunthal was editor of the Arbeiter-Zeitung, the official organ of the SPÖ.
-From 1927 to 1934 he served as editor of the popular socialist newspaper, Das Kleine Blatt (The Little Leaf), also published by the SPÖ.
-He also edited the illustrated magazine Der Kuckuck (The Cuckoo).
+From 1927 to 1934 he served as editor of the popular socialist newspaper, Das Kleine Blatt (German: The Little Leaf), also published by the SPÖ.
+He also founded and edited the illustrated magazine Der Kuckuck (The Cuckoo) between 1929 and 1934.

 Austrofascism began to rise in the middle 1930s and Brauthal was soon embroiled with difficulties with the new right wing regime.
 In 1934 Braunthal was arrested and jailed, charged with treason.
 He was ultimately expelled from the country in 1935, narrowly escaping the annexation of Austria to Nazi Germany three years later.

 In 1938, Braunthal went into exile in Great Britain, where his elder sister Bertha Clark (1887-1967) had been living and working with her Scottish born husband since 1933, and where he would remain for the rest of his life.

 Julius Braunthal was named an assistant secretary of the Labour and Socialist International in 1938, remaining in that capacity until the outbreak of World War II.